fadi-quader-mox/pr-version-bump/README.md

   * Version was not bumped manually and no labels were provided.
   * More than one label were applied. i.e. patch, major.
 * When labels change, the action will automatically trigger.
+* You can still bump the version manually, but you must not apply any of the semver labels or it will fail.

 ## Options
 ### Inputs